graphite-project/graphite-web/docs/config-local-settings.rst

 LDAP_USER_DN_TEMPLATE:
   `Default: ''`

-  Is this is set the LDAP query is authenticated with the usename and passowrd supplied from the user.
+  Instead of using a hardcoded username and password for the account that binds to the LDAP server you could use the credentials of the user that tries to log in to Graphite.
+This is the template that creates the full DN to bind with.